SmileiPIC/Smilei/doc/Sphinx/namelist.rst

 Laser envelope model
 ^^^^^^^^^^^^^^^^^^^^^^

-In the geometries ``"1Dcartesian"``, ``"2Dcartesian"``, ``"3Dcartesian"`` it is possible to model a laser pulse propagating in the ``x`` direction through an envelope model (see :doc:`laser_envelope` for the advantages and limits of this approximation).
+In the geometries ``"1Dcartesian"``, ``"2Dcartesian"``, ``"3Dcartesian"``
+it is possible to model a laser pulse propagating in the ``x`` direction using an envelope model (see :doc:`laser_envelope` for the advantages and limits of this approximation).
 The fast oscillations of the laser are neglected and all the physical quantities of the simulation, including the electromagnetic fields and their source terms, as well as the particles positions and momenta, are meant as an average over one or more optical cycles.
 Effects involving characteristic lengths comparable to the laser central wavelength (i.e. sharp plasma density profiles) cannot be modeled with this option.

 For the moment the only way to specify a laser pulse through this model in :program:`Smilei` is through a gaussian beam (cylindrically symmetric for the geometries ``"2Dcartesian"``, ``"3Dcartesian"``).
 Currently only one laser pulse can be specified through the envelope model in a simulation, thus multi-pulse set-ups cannot be defined.
-Contrarily to a standard Laser initialized throught the Silver-Müller boundary conditions, the laser envelope will be entirely initialized inside the simulation box at the start of the simulation.
+Contrarily to a standard Laser initialized with the Silver-Müller boundary conditions, the laser envelope will be entirely initialized inside the simulation box at the start of the simulation.

 Following is the laser envelope creator in 1D ::